-As I lay on the couch watching the latest episode of Mr. Robot I began to get depressed and my thoughts began to race.
+As I lay on the couch watching the latest episode of Mr. Robot, I began to get depressed, and my thoughts began to race.
 “Did I really want to divorce my wife?
 Maybe this was not a good time to start the divorce process.
 Maybe I should wait until my son is out of college.
 Did I really want to move in with my partner?”

 All of this swirled in my head, mostly in the background, and intermittently poking through to my consciousness, as I watched the TV.
 Mr. Robot is a dark and intriguing series.
 I had planned to watch this show and then spend one hour before bed on the finances.
-After the show was over I sat for a minute thinking about the thoughts that had swirled through my head and trying to make sense of them.
+After the show was over, I sat for a minute thinking about the thoughts that had swirled through my head and trying to make sense of them.

-When I had dinner with my son last week we talked candidly about beginning the mediation process with his mom and about potentially moving in with my partner.
-One of the things I said to my son, which I think has some truth, is the following: until I can get through the divorce process I will not be able to see clearly my full feelings about moving in with my partner.
+When I had dinner with my son last week, we talked candidly about beginning the mediation process with his mom and about my potentially moving in with my partner.
+One of the things I said to my son, which I think has some truth, is the following: until I can get through the divorce process, I will not be able to see clearly my full feelings about moving in with my partner.

 I care about my partner a great deal, but I am also beginning to see how the emotional swirl, as I move towards divorce, is akin to coming out, and the unconsciousness has all kinds of sneaky ways to pull you back in the muck you are trying to get out of.